-I run two in house Coaching Pools to develop organisations’ ability to build Coaching capacity, rather than to have to source external Coaches.
+I run an in house Coaching Pool to develop organisations’ ability to build Coaching capacity, rather than to have to source external Coaches.
 I helped set up the Bucks Coaching Pool over a decade ago, which has a Local Authority and an NHS Foundation Trust as participants.
-I also run the coaching training and supervision for a Local Authority in London.

 Both schemes are growing and flourishing.
 We have just had our hundredth 1-1 coaching client through the scheme for the year for the Bucks Coaching Pool and 21 people who have participated in team coaching.

 - Next steps people took as a result of coaching: several respondents mentioned starting new posts or looking at possible new posts, undertaking further training and development, having a greater sense of ownership and responsibility of their future, growing in confidence, and the coaching work supporting them to make changes that they had put off for some time, and encouraging others to seek assistance via coaching

 - Effectiveness of the coach: asked to rate the effectiveness of their coach on a scale of 1 to 4, 33 scored their coach 4; 19 scored them 3 and 1 scored them 1.
 33 of the clients scored 4 and 17 scored 3 in their evaluation of the benefits (66% a 4) No -one scored less than 3